pallet/pallet-aws/README.md

 ### Block devices and EBS

-The provider specific `block-device-mapping` key can be used to set up block devices.
+The provider specific `block-device-mappings` key can be used to set up block devices.
 It takes a sequence of maps with the following keys:

 `:device-name`